storybookjs/marksy/README.md

   ```
 */
 </code></pre>

-This will be converted to the component above.
-You can pass in any kind of props, as if it was normal code.

 ### Context
 You might need to pass in general information to your custom elements and components.
 You can pass in a context to do so: